actuponit/2024-project-phase-mobile-tasks/mobile/imran_mohammed/README.md

 ## Overview

 This Flutter e-commerce project is a simple CRUD application designed to demonstrate the core functionalities of a shopping app without using global state management solutions.
-The app allows users to browse products, add them to the cart, view their cart, and complete the checkout process.
+The app allows users to browse, add, delete, update products.

 ## Key Features